janattig/Trouble-In-MC-Town/README.md

 # Trouble In MC Town

-This Minecraft datapack provides an adaption of the gamemode Trouble in Terrorist Town (TTT) which is well known from games like Garrys Mod and Counter Strike.
+This Minecraft datapack provides my own adaption of the once popular gamemode Trouble in Terrorist Town (TTT) which is well known from games like Garrys Mod and Counter Strike.

 For getting started, you might want to [install](https://github.com/janattig/Trouble-In-MC-Town#installation) the datapack and start a round with your friends, following the [*How to play* section](https://github.com/janattig/Trouble-In-MC-Town#how-to-play) of the Readme.